Tomorrow morning marks the date – as it does each year. Another full year has gone by.

 What if. . .

 Some questions I ask myself are simple and have obvious answers.
 Some are infinite conundrums.
-Some are darker than others and will open my eyes some nights where I don’t close them back again.
+Some are darker than others and will open my eyes some nights where I don’t get to close them back again.

 But, the “what if” I have played most often lately is – what if I had known what that Friday morning had in store for me?
 A day ahead, a month ahead, or even the day I first held him in that suburban hospital in Maricopa County, Arizona.
 How would it have affected my choices?